Worst Habits for Causing Belly Fat

 11. Not moving enough

-The science is certain: physical activity is the key to health.
+The science is undeniable: physical activity is the key to health.

 Aim for 30 minutes of moderate-intensity movement every day, and your waistline will shrink (and your muscles will grow), even if your weight stays the same.